Carl Lawson (sprinter): Personal life

 Lawson is from southeastern Kingston, Jamaica, where he attended boarding school.
-He originally played association football, but switched to track because he said "it was dangerous getting kicked and all that".
-Before coming to the United States for college, he spent time in Western Germany on a Jamaican industrial scholarship to learn about electrical power plants, during which time he also visited Romania.
+He originally played association football but switched to track because he said "it was dangerous getting kicked and all that".
+Before coming to the United States for college, he spent time in West Germany on a Jamaican industrial scholarship to study electrical power plants, during which time he also visited Romania.
 He then studied engineering at Idaho State University, where he was president of the International Students Association and received an award from the Association of Black Students.
 Lawson majored in nuclear science and was the vice president of the Engineering Fraternity in addition to being a member of the school's athletic committee.
 He was also a student curriculum advisor.
-In four years at Idaho State, he had never missed a track practice.
+In four years at Idaho State, he never missed a track practice.
 He was hosted by Muriel and Donald Roberts in Pocatello.

-Lawson lamented the commercialization of the Olympics.
-He also had disagreements with the requirement of amateurism at the time.
-He was used to traveling and wasn't homesick at Idaho, though he found it difficult to adjust to the weather and high altitude.
+Lawson lamented the commercialization of the Olympics, saying they were "not what they used to be" since they began to be televised.
+He also expressed disagreements with the requirement of amateurism at the time.
+He was accustomed to traveling and did not become homesick at Idaho, though he found it difficult to adjust to the weather and high altitude.
 He accepted a graduate fellowship at the University of Oklahoma, for which he won a $1,000 scholarship from the NCAA.
 In 1984, he was inducted into the Idaho State University Sports Hall of Fame.

-Lawson's grand-nephew is Carl Lawson, NFL defensive end for the Cincinnati Bengals.
-His nephew, also named Carl Lawson, was a football player for the 1990 Georgia Tech national championship-winning team.
+Lawson has several relatives also named Carl Lawson.
+His grand-nephew Carl Lawson is an NFL defensive end for the Cincinnati Bengals.
+His grand-nephew's father was a football player for the 1990 Georgia Tech national championship-winning team.